A Summary of Steps for the Florida Divorce Process;

 · Mandatory Disclosures/Discovery.
 Chris will work with you to ensure that you properly complete mandatory disclosures required by Florida law, including your financial affidavit.
 Chris will also discuss your case to determine if any supplemental discovery, such as requests for production of documents and standard family law interrogatories, need to be requested from the other party.

 · Mediation.
 In Northeast Florida, Courts require that the parties attend mediation prior to going to a final trial.
 The majority of contested cases end in mediation.
-Mediation is important event that requires preparation.
+Mediation is an important event that requires preparation.

 · Final Trial.
 In the event the parties are unable to resolve the case in mediation, Chris will work with you to take your case to trial.
 While the majority of cases resolve prior to trial, Chris is ready to represent clients in trial.